 The Seljuk Han of Anatolia

 These raised platforms were especially useful for the traveling merchants.
 These platforms, or "loading docks", have cut-stone side walls and pavement, and are approx. 4 feet high.
 They exist in some 20 hans, although it can be assumed that they were present in all of them.
 These raised platforms made it easier to unload goods from the backs of camels.
 The goods were stored on top of these platforms for the duration of the merchant's stay in the han.
 Remnants in a few hans show that there were stone basins under the arches of the platform area, probably holding water and fodder for the animals.
 People would spread also their bedding on these raised platforms and would sleep alongside their unloaded goods.
 The raised area would offer some degree of cleanliness from the animals tethered in the courtyard area.
-Some of these platforms show remains of the traditional Anatolian tandir clay ovens.

 In the majority of the hans, each platform or stable area was covered by a barrel vault.
 It was common to have a wide platform area with a stable area on each side, thus comprising thus three vaulted galleries (Akhan).
 When there are five bays, the raised platform band forms a U, but the vaults may change direction.
 This was the typical layout for the larger hans, such as the Aksaray Sultan, Ağzikara and Sari hans.